Mahmodul7314/Mahmodul7314/README.md

 UI Framework: Tailwind CSS (DaisyUI)

-Features: This is Feeding BD  means Food Donation Website.
+Features: This is Unity Food  means Food Donation Website.
 There are many people wastages their food. and here people can Donation their food freely and help poor people with their extra food.
 Anyone can freely sign up here and if the admin accepts the donator then the donator can publish their food. overall admin and donator manage this program through this website.

 Website Link: https://feedingbd-720d6.web.app/